yquek/NielsenChuangSolutions/README.md

-# Non-official Solutions manual to Mike and Ike
+# Mike and Ike Solutions manual

-The edition used here for problem numbering is Nielsen and Chuang's Quantum Computation and Quantum Information, 10th Anniversary Edition.
+This is a non-official solutions manual to Nielsen and Chuang's Quantum Computation and Quantum Information.
+I use the 10th Anniversary Edition for problem numbering.

 This repo is meant to complement other partially-complete attempts at creating a solution manual for Nielsen and Chuang, such as https://github.com/goropikari/SolutionForQuantumComputationAndQuantumInformation.